borzacchiello/seninja/readme.md

 - Evaluate the value of the selection using the solver
 - Inject symbols

-#### Use case - flare-on 9, challenge 11 (AVX2 virtual machine)
+#### Use Case - FLARE-ON 6, Challenge 11 (AVX2 Virtual Machine)

-This section shows how _SENinja_ can be used to solve challenge 11 of  _flare-on 9_ challenge in an automatic way.
+This section shows how _SENinja_ can be used to solve challenge 11 of  _flare-on 6_ challenge in an automatic way.
 The challenge can be downloaded at [flare-on 2019](https://www.fireeye.com/blog/threat-research/2019/09/2019-flare-on-challenge-solutions.html).

 The challenge implements a `base64` decoder, obfuscated with a virtual machine based on `AVX2`.

-The `main` function of the challenge can be found at the address `0x140001220`.
+The `main` function of the binary can be found at the address `0x140001220`.
 After checking whether the cpu supports `AVX2`, the binary reads two command line arguments:
 - the first one with a length between 5 and 32 bytes
 - the second one with a length of exactly 32 bytes.

 Looking at `0x1400016cd`, we can see that the first argument must be equal to `FLARE2019`.
 We can use SENinja to compute the 32 bytes of the second argument.

 We can start by creating a new state in `main` function, just after the `cpuid` checks at address `0x140001293` (right click on the address, `SENinja/Start symbolic execution`).

 Then, we can setup argv from the python shell:
 ``` python
 import seninja